Tet Offensive: North Vietnam

-The leadership in Hanoi was despondent at the outcome of their offensive.
-Their first and most ambitious goal, producing a general uprising, had ended in failure.
-In total, about 85,000–100,000 PAVN/VC troops had participated in the initial onslaught and in the follow-up phases.
+The leadership in Hanoi was disappointed with the outcome of the offensive.
+Their first and most ambitious goal, producing a general uprising, was a failure.
+In total, about 85,000–100,000 PAVN/VC troops had participated in the initial offensive and in the follow-up phases.

-Hanoi had underestimated the strategic mobility of the allied forces, and made incorrect assumptions upon which the entire campaign was based, allowing them to redeploy at will to threatened areas.
-Their battle plan was also too complex and difficult to coordinate, which was amply demonstrated by the 30 January attacks, which demonstrated their violation of the principle of mass - attacking everywhere instead of concentrating their forces on a few specific targets - allowing their forces to be defeated piecemeal, with PAVN/VC forces launching massed attacks directly towards an enemy with vastly superior firepower.
-According to Tra: "We did not correctly evaluate the specific balance of forces between ourselves and the enemy, did not fully realize that the enemy still had considerable capabilities, and that our capabilities were limited, and set requirements that were beyond our actual strength."
+According to historian James Willbanks, Hanoi underestimated the strategic mobility of the allied forces.
+This mobility allowed them to redeploy at will to threatened areas.
+The battle plan was also too complex and difficult to coordinate, which was amply demonstrated by the 30 January attacks.
+Hanoi's plan also violated the military principle of mass - attacking everywhere instead of concentrating their forces on a few specific targets - allowing their forces to be defeated piecemeal.
+When they did use mass, PAVN/VC forces launched attacks directly towards an enemy with vastly superior firepower.
+According to Trần Văn Trà: "We did not correctly evaluate the specific balance of forces between ourselves and the enemy, did not fully realize that the enemy still had considerable capabilities, and that our capabilities were limited, and set requirements that were beyond our actual strength."

 A VC guerrilla awaits interrogation following his capture in the attacks on Saigon.

 The PAVN/VC effort to regain control of the countryside was somewhat more successful.
 According to the U.S. State Department, the VC "made pacification virtually inoperative.
 In the Mekong Delta, the Viet Cong was stronger now than ever and in other regions the countryside belongs to the VC."
-Wheeler reported that the offensive had brought counterinsurgency programs to a halt and "that to a large extent, the VC now controlled the countryside".
-This state of affairs did not last; heavy casualties and the backlash of the South Vietnamese and Americans resulted in more territorial losses and heavy casualties.
+General Earle Wheeler reported that the offensive had brought counterinsurgency programs to a halt and "that to a large extent, the VC now controlled the countryside".
+This state of affairs did not last; heavy casualties and military operations of the South Vietnamese and Americans resulted in more territorial losses and heavy casualties.